Frequently asked questions

 A: In lieu of a security or damage deposit, Serenity Vacation Properties are covered by our Accidental Damage Protection insurance program.
 For a non-refundable fee of approximately $8.00 per night plus HST, you and your traveling party are protected with up to $2,000 in coverage towards unintentional property damages that occur during your stay.

 We’ve found this approach is much easier and less expensive for our guests than a substantial deposit payment.
 Your initial cost to book is much lower, and there is no need to worry about a dispute with the owner over potential damages after your stay.
+We do still charge a refundable security deposit to cover damages which do not fall under the ADP.

 We caution all guests that intentional and willful damage, as well as damage caused by violating rules such as maximum occupancy or "No Pets" policies, may still be assessed a post-stay charge per the terms of our Rental Agreement.